NIH Pain Consortium: Grant Mechanism Webinar Series

 Q: I completed my residency or post-doc in the United States but am originally from and was otherwise trained in another country.
 Am I eligible for a K23 or K24 award?

 A: You must be a U.S. citizen, non-citizen U.S. national, or U.S. permanent resident to be eligible for a K23 or K24 award.
-Check the specific Funding Opportunity Announcement to confirm that you meet the residency or citizenship requirements.
+Check the specific Notice of Funding Opportunity to confirm that you meet the residency or citizenship requirements.